Putting in Sync

 Once you have found a comfortable position and accepted that with this posture your putter will swing in a certain way, you are ready to find a suitable putter.

-Every putter has a certain weight distribution built into the putterhead:
+Every putter has a certain weight distribution built into the putter head:

 Image Source